 In the left panel, click 2FA.

 In the Configuration reset section, click Reset [provider].
 When prompted, click OK to confirm.

-If the user wants to restore the 2FA solution to their account, it must be reconfigured from the Sign On page.
+If the user wants to restore the required 2FA method(s) to their account, each must be reconfigured from the Sign On page.